The Museum of the American Arts & Crafts Movement

 Composed of hand-painted tiles, Aloha Boathouse is one of the ceramic works you'll find at Tile Floor Ship American Museum of the Arts and Crafts Movement.

-Spend the Day in St. Pete’s Newest Museum
+Spend the Day in This St. Pete Museum

 The MAACM’s 137,000 square feet of exquisitely designed space is a work of art unto itself.
 Designed by celebrated Tampa architect Alberto Alfonso in collaboration with museum founder Rudy Ciccarello, the five-story museum promises hours of captivating experiences, from the beautiful grand atrium to the seashell-esque spiral staircase – not to mention over 40,000 square feet of gallery space.
 You’ll also find a theater showing Arts and Crafts-inspired films, an education studio and a gift shop.